SumoLogic/sumologic-documentation/docs/integrations/app-development/github.md

-## Install the GitHub App and view the Dashboards
+## Install the GitHub App

-### Install the Sumo Logic App

-Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/08App_Development/GitHub/GitHub-App-Dashboards#Dashboards) to analyze your data.
+Now that you have set up collector GitHub, install the Sumo Logic App for GitHub to use the preconfigured searches and [dashboards](#Dashboards) to analyze your data.

 To install the app: